dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ### Exhaustiveness (coverage) checking

+At runtime, a switch expression may wind up scrutinizing a value to which none of its alternative patterns apply, generating an undesired trap.
-When a pattern check alternative has the potential to fail, then it becomes important to find out whether the whole `switch` expression can fail.
-If this can happen, the execution of the program can trap for certain inputs, posing an operational threat.
-The compiler checks for the exhaustiveness of pattern matching by keeping track of the covered shape of the scrutinee.
+To detect the possibility of such runtime failures, the Motoko compiler checks for the exhaustiveness of pattern matching by keeping track of the covered shape of the scrutinee.
 The compiler issues a warning for any non-covered scrutinees.
 Motoko even constructs a helpful example of a scrutinee that is not matched.
-A useful byproduct of the exhaustiveness check is that it identifies and warns about dead alternatives that can never be matched.
+A useful by-product of the exhaustiveness check is that it identifies and warns about dead or redundant alternatives that can never be matched.